GENI-NSF/geni-tools/README-omni.txt

 Slice credential is usually retrieved from the Slice Authority.
 But with the `--slicecredfile` option it is read from that file, if it exists.

-Aggregates queried:
+Aggregates acted on:
  - Each URL given in an `-a` argument or URL listed under that given nickname in omni_config, if provided, ELSE
  - List of URLs given in omni_config aggregates option, if provided, ELSE
  - List of URNs and URLs provided by the selected clearinghouse

 ==== delete ====
-AM API Delete <slicename>
+AM API Delete <slicename>.
 For use in AM API v3+.
-Use DeleteSliver for API v1&2.
+For AM API v1 and v2, see `deletesliver`.

-Delete the named slivers, making them geni_unallocated.
+Delete the named slivers, making them `geni_unallocated`.
 Resources are stopped if necessary, and both de-provisioned and de-allocated.
 No further AM API operations may be performed on slivers that have been deleted.
-See deletesliver.
+See `deletesliver` for the AM API v1 and v2 equivalents.

 Sample usage:
- - Delete all slivers in the slice at specific aggregates `omni.py -V3 -a http://aggregate/url -a http://another/url delete myslice`
+ - Delete all slivers in the slice at specific aggregates:
+   `omni.py -V 3 -a http://aggregate/url -a http://another/url delete myslice`

- - Delete slivers in slice myslice; any slivers that cannot be deleted, stay as they were, while others are deleted `omni.py -V3 -a http://myaggregate/url --best-effort delete myslice`
+ - Delete slivers in slice myslice; any slivers that cannot be deleted, stay as they were, while others are deleted `omni.py -V 3 -a http://myaggregate/url --best-effort delete myslice`

- - Delete the given sliver in myslice at this AM and write the result struct to the given file `omni.py -V3 -a http://myaggregate/url -o --outputfile \
+ - Delete the given sliver in myslice at this AM and write the result struct to the given file `omni.py -V 3 -a http://myaggregate/url \
+   	    -o --outputfile %s-delete-%a.json \
-           %s-delete-%a.json -u urn:publicid:IDN+myam+sliver+1 \
+	    --sliver-urn urn:publicid:IDN+myam+sliver+1 \
 	    delete myslice`

 Slice name could be a full URN, but is usually just the slice name portion.
 Note that PLC Web UI lists slices as <site name>_<slice name>